ModelOriented/modelStudio/README.md

 It combines **R** with **D3.js** to produce plots and descriptions for local and global explanations.
-The whole is greater than the sum of its parts, so it also supports EDA on top of that.
-ModelStudio is a fast and condensed way to get all the answers without much effort.
+The whole is greater than the sum of its parts, so it also supports EDA (Exploratory Data Analysis) on top of that. `modelStudio` is a fast and condensed way to get all the answers without much effort.
 Break down your model and look into its ingredients with only a few lines of code.

 [See a demo](https://modeloriented.github.io/modelStudio/demo.html) &emsp; [Read the vignette: modelStudio - perks and features](https://modeloriented.github.io/modelStudio/articles/vignette_modelStudio.html)